PREVIOUS: B Distortion (#3)

 In “LOVE & ADDICTION”, Stanton Peele (videos) says about Relationship Addicts:

 • Yes, we can become addicted to another person just as much as to a physical substance.
-We can tell this because when we’re without our ‘drug’, temporarily or from a break-up – we experience many of the same cold-turkey symptoms other do when detoxing from a chemical :
+We can tell this because when we’re without our ‘drug’, temporarily or from a break-up – we experience many of the same cold-turkey symptoms others do when detoxing from a chemical :

 As ACoAs, to grow, we have to brace ourselves for feeling guilt & anxiety when detaching because it’s breaking toxic family rules.
 Don’t let those emotions stop you from continuing to S & I, which is what’s needed to become free & empowered.